A Foundational Guide for Gut Health, Digestion, Hormones and Immunity

 Disclaimer: The above material is for informational and/or educational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical advice, diagnosis, treatment, prescription or recommendation.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should not make any changes in their health regimen or diet before first consulting a doctor or other qualified health provider with any questions they may have regarding a medical condition or their particular circumstances.

-Joanna Sochan is a Wholistic Natural Therapist and founder of Naturimedica Wholistic Health & Wellcare.
+Joanna Sochan is a Wholistic Natural Therapist and founder of Naturimedica Wholistic Wellcare.
 She has a passion for helping her clients transform their lives by becoming healthy and well naturally.
 Joanna has 15+ years experience in clinical practice and has special interest in solving complex cases, gut health, food sensitivities, hormone imbalances, detox and weight loss.
 She helps clients individually (mostly online) Australia-wide and also offers online therapeutic programs, eCourses and self-help books.
 View full bio.

 Leave A Comment